-If you want to brighten up your day, bake up some of the best lemon bars you have had, they are part of my easy dessert recipe collection.
+If you want to brighten up your day, bake up some of the best lemon bars ever.

-I have a friend who loves lemon bars and it was recently her birthday.
+I have a friend who loves lemon bars, she calls them lemon squares, and it was recently her birthday.
 She sent me a text that she would really like some, so I whipped some up for her.
 Unfortunately for her, we couldn’t get together right away so I took them to a family reunion we had.
 I promised her some more when we got together.

 When we got back a few days later, I made them again and we got together and ate her lemon bars.
 We were both in Heaven.